 In the late 19th century, the Chisholm Trail became the main route of driving cattle northward from Texas to the railheads in Kansas.
 The trail was first marked by Jesse Chisholm in 1864 when he blazed the path for his wagons hauling supplies to his trading posts — one southwest of present-day Oklahoma City and the other in Wichita, Kansas.
 Trading with the U.S. Army and the Indians, the trail stretched from southern Texas across the Red River to Abilene, Kansas.

-Though Chisholm never drove cattle on the trail that was named for him, the Texas cattlemen discovered it when looking for a way to drive their cattle northward to the railhead of the Kansas Pacific Railway, where they were shipped eastward.
+Though Chisholm never drove cattle on the trail that was named for him, the Texas cattlemen discovered it when looking for a way to drive their cattle northward to the railhead of the Kansas Pacific Railroad, where they were shipped eastward.
 After the Civil War, cattle were nearly worthless in Texas due to an overabundance but were in high demand in the North and the East.
-Determined to find a way to sell these cattle, many cattlemen sought ways of supplying the demand for beef and recovering from the depression that the war had left behind in the Lone Star State.
-One enterprising man by the name of Joseph G. McCoy, a cattle buyer from Illinois, persuaded the Kansas Pacific Railroad officials to lay track to Abilene, Kansas in 1867.
+Determined to find a way to sell these cattle, many cattlemen sought ways to supply the demand for beef and recover from the depression that the war had left behind in the Lone Star State.
+One enterprising man named Joseph G. McCoy, a cattle buyer from Illinois, persuaded the Kansas Pacific Railroad officials to lay track to Abilene, Kansas, in 1867.

 He then began building pens and loading facilities and sent word to Texas cowmen that a “new” cattle market was available.
 That year, some 35,000 head of cattle were moved northward along the Chisholm Trail to Abilene, and McCoy’s stockyard became the largest west of Kansas City.
 The number doubled each year until 1871 when 600,000 head glutted the market.
 Over the years, an estimated five million head of Texas cattle reached Kansas over the Chisholm Trail.